Royals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been chosen as underdogs in 26 games this year and have walked away with the win six times (23.1%) in those games.
+- The Royals have won in seven, or 25.9%, of the 27 contests they have been named as odds-on underdogs this year.

-- This season, Kansas City has been at least a +180 underdog on the moneyline four times, losing each of those contests.
+- This season, Kansas City has won one of its five games when it's the underdog by at least +180 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Royals have a 35.7% chance of pulling out a win.
+- The Royals have an implied victory probability of 35.7% according to the moneyline set by oddsmakers for this matchup.

-- Kansas City and its opponents have gone over the total this season in 13 of its 27 opportunities.
+- Kansas City's games have gone over the total in 13 of its 28 chances.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.